Chloe-ko/SteamDeckPersistentRootFs/README.md

 7. Confirm that it is working by running `df -h` and making sure the entry that is mounted on `/` is of filesystem type `overlayfs-root`

+8. Optionally, in `/etc/pacman.conf`, uncomment and change your cache directory from `CacheDir = /var/cache/pacman/pkg/` to `CacheDir = /tmp/cache/pacman/pkg/`.
+This is to avoid some problems with installation of some larger packages.

 # Restore
 Sometimes, an update will disable overlayRoot.sh\
 To restore it, run these 3 commands: